arobadora/arobadora.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello there!
 I'm Alberto, an Assistant Professor for Research at the University of Southern California (USC) in the [Department of Biological Sciences](https://dornsife.usc.edu/bisc/), section [Marine and Environmental Biology](https://dornsife.usc.edu/meb/).
+I'm a marine biogechemist by training with a background in biochemistry, but I have just enough expertise in environmental bioenergetics and thermochemistry to call myself an energy ecologist.
+My research, teaching, and broader service are all grounded in the idea that

 My work and research
 ------